 Our vision is that, in twenty years, Camelback will have contributed to a nation of livable communities where everyone has the opportunity for a quality education and a good life.
 The way we see ourselves building this future is through our mission as an accelerator that identifies, develops, and promotes early-stage underrepresented entrepreneurs with the aim to increase individual and community education, and generational wealth.
 We are currently focusing on both intimate and high-level work: 1) working closely with leaders to grow great founders and great ventures, and 2) to positively impact and change the entrepreneurial and funding ecosystem at large.

 The Camelback Fellowship

 Our flagship program works to support early stage social impact entrepreneurs in three tracks: Education, Conscious Tech, and Local Economies.
 We provide coaching, capital, connections, community, and curriculum to underrepresented entrepreneurs.

 EVOLVING THE SYSTEM

 We believe it takes a village; we aim to improve the overall funding environment, thereby exponentially increasing the opportunities for all entrepreneurs of color and women.
 Our goal is to encourage investors to take the steps necessary to identify, fund, and support entrepreneurs of color from all walks of life.
 We will co-create this Fellowship with an advisory council of investors who will help us craft a meaningful for their community.
-Our work on the pilot for the Investor Fellowship begins Fall 2018.
+The pilot for this program began in Summer 2019.